(This article was published on 28 June 2021 and updated on 29 January 2026)

 • cash flow projections reflect the potential impact of climate-related matters;

-• the assumptions underlying cash flow projections are in sync as applicable with the company’s strategy and the climate-related matters discussed elsewhere in the annual report.
-Careful consideration needs to be given to the extent to which linkage between these assumptions and the scenario analyses (PDF 139 KB) performed to assess the resilience of the company’s strategy to climate-related risks and opportunities is appropriate; and
+• the assumptions used in the cash flow projections are consistent (where appropriate, considering the requirements of IAS 36 for VIU and IFRS 13 for FVLCD) with the company’s strategy and the climate-related information provided outside the financial statements.
+Careful consideration needs to be given to the consistency between these assumptions and the scenario analyses (PDF 139 KB) performed to assess the resilience of the company’s strategy to climate-related risks and opportunities; and

 • appropriate disclosures have been provided about significant judgements, assumptions and estimates made to calculate the recoverable amount.